vishal772004/Projects/project/README.md

 In the next function called genre() it gives the user a list of genres of which the user can choose and enter his choice .
 Then a match case statement is used where  in each case another function named genres() is called giving the case or option number as argument to the function genres() .

-In the function genres() which takes the option number as a an argument and uses two list for storing genres
+In the function genres() which takes the option number as an argument and uses two list for storing genres and movie name .
+Then we again make use of those two loops but this time there is an if condition that checks a function named option1() which is called in the if statement that returns true or none .
+Then it prints those movies that is of that genre  .

+In the function